semgrep/semgrep-docs/docs/getting-started/cli.md

 ### Scan without sending results to Semgrep

-To scan your project using the configuration you've set up in Semgrep Cloud Platform **without** sending scan results to Semgrep, use:
+To scan your project using the configuration you've set up in Semgrep AppSec Platform **without** sending scan results to Semgrep, use:

 ```console
 semgrep ci --dry-run